 There are several eligibility requirements in order to qualify for the Teacher Loan Forgiveness program, including:

 - Experience – You’ll need to have worked for five full-time and consecutive academic years as a highly qualified teacher.

 - Highly Qualified Teacher – The phrase ‘highly qualified teacher’ refers to a teacher who has obtained at least a bachelor’s degree and received full state certification as a teacher.
-There are also specific requirements depending on what kind of school you do the teaching service at.
-An elementary school teacher and are new to the profession, for example will need to demonstrate sufficient knowledge and skills in areas like reading and writing by passing a state test.
+There are also specific requirements depending on what kind of school you do the teaching at.
+An elementary school teacher and are new to the profession, for example will need to demonstrate sufficient knowledge and skills in areas like reading and by passing a state test.

 How Much of the Student Loan Will Be Forgiven?